 Many people are interested in learning how to bake, but they’re intimidated because they think it’s is too complicated.
-Once you learn that there is science behind baking—what happens when you over- aerate a custard or what chemical reaction takes place when baking soda is mixed with cocoa powder—you’ll get much better results.
+Once you learn the science behind baking, you’ll find that you get much better results!

 The Everyday Gourmet: Baking Pastries and Desserts